-1.7 Smoking
+1.6 Smoking

 Carelessly discarded cigarettes and other smoking materials are a major cause of fire.
 A cigarette can smoulder for several hours, especially when surrounded by combustible material.
 Many fires are started several hours after the smoking materials have been emptied into waste bags and left for future disposal.
+If it is currently allowed in your premises, consider prohibiting smoking other than in the designated smoking areas.
+Display suitable signs throughout the premises informing people of the smoking policy and the locations where smoking is permitted.
+Smoking should be prohibited in those parts of the premises which are constructed of, or contain, combustible or flammable items or materials.